Facebook Pixel

 Online Resources

-CKS’s library is one of our organization’s main features.
-Known for its rich collection focusing on the social sciences and humanities of Southeast Asia, CKS’s libary began collecting from scratch in 2001.
-From the start, the library offered free wi-fi and computers in its reading room, posted its digital catalogue online, digitized its library collection, and taught other Cambodian archives and emerging libraries how to do it.
-CKS’s library is not at the forefront of research with over 20,000 catalogue listings, including both physical and online resources.
+The CKS library is one of our organization’s main features.
+Known for its rich collection focusing on the social sciences and humanities of Southeast Asia, the CKS library began collecting from scratch in 2001.
+From the start, the library offered free wi-fi and computers in its reading room and posted its digital catalogue online.
+CKS digitized its library collection and taught other Cambodian archives and emerging libraries how to do the same in order to ensure access to information for anyone with a smartphone or internet connection.
+In 2008, CKS partnered with the National Library of Cambodia, in a project to digitize endangered rare documents housed in the National Library.
+The digitized materials were made available on computers in the CKS Library, enabling users to access these historical documents with a stroke of the keyboard.
+CKS’ library is at the forefront of research with over 20,000 catalogue listings, including both physical and online resources.

 CKS LIBRARY